SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 | MTVZA | Working |
 | GGAK | Working |

 Annotation: As of 03/07/2023, IR channels 4/5/6 are active and transmitted on HRPT.
 Due to humidity in the MSU-MR assembly, frequent reheating is required.
-IR channels may still be fuzzy.
+IR channels may randomly get fuzzy.

 Annotation: It seems like N2-3 is conflict switching.
 The frequency may change randomly between .1 and .9 and 72k/80k modes in order to avoid collisions with N18/N19 APT.

 Annotation: N2-3 activated MTVZA on 04/07/2023 with a different format than METEOR-M N2-2.

 Annotation: METEOR-M N2-3 suffered a loss of attitude on 2023/09/05.
+This is fixed now, 2-3 is working as intended.

 ### METOP-A [[Norad 29499](https://celestrak.org/NORAD/elements/gp.php?CATNR=29499)]